Reus 2

 - 50 % positive mentions

-The atmosphere of the game is widely praised for its charming and cozy aesthetic, enhanced by a soothing soundtrack that complements the visual design.
-Players appreciate the relaxed and engaging environment that encourages thoughtful puzzle-solving and civilization-building, making it an ideal choice for fans of atmospheric simulation games.
-Overall, the game's delightful art and tranquil ambiance create an immersive experience that captivates players.
+The game's atmosphere is widely praised for its cute and tranquil aesthetic, enhanced by a soothing soundtrack that complements the visual design.
+Reviewers highlight the relaxed and engaging environment, making it an ideal choice for cozy gamers who enjoy puzzle-solving and simulation elements.
+Overall, the atmosphere is described as immersive and thought-provoking, encouraging players to return for more.

 “In many developers' hands, that would fall flat pretty fast, but not so here: Abbey Games' signature relaxed atmosphere and pleasant gameplay catch your attention from the start - and lead you gently towards a point where you realize you've been obsessing over how to perfect a planet with this particular biotica, or how to best use these biotica tags - and you can't help coming back for more.”